block-open-source/scaffolder/README.md

 - Both path names and file contents are evaluated.
 - If a file name ends with `.tmpl`, the `.tmpl` suffix is removed.
+- If a file or directory name evalutes to the empty string it will be excluded.

 [cookiecutter]: https://github.com/cookiecutter/cookiecutter